ous50/dcase2024-task6-baseline/README.md

 You also need to install Java >= 1.8 and <= 1.13 on your machine to compute AAC metrics.
 If needed, you can override java executable path with the environment variable `AAC_METRICS_JAVA_PATH`.

+> [!WARNING]
+> It is known that OpenJDK 8 has a bug that prevents the AAC metrics from running.
+You can use [AzulJDK 13](https://www.azul.com/downloads/?version=java-13&show-old-builds=true#zulu) or Oracle JDK 8 to run the metrics.
+> For Ubuntu or Apt based system, You can also use the following command to install AzulJDK 13:
+> ```bash
+> sudo apt install gnupg ca-certificates curl
+> curl -s https://repos.azul.com/azul-repo.key | sudo gpg --dearmor -o /usr/share/keyrings/azul.gpg
+> echo "deb [signed-by=/usr/share/keyrings/azul.gpg] https://repos.azul.com/zulu/deb stable main" | sudo tee /etc/apt/sources.list.d/zulu.list
+> sudo apt update
+> sudo apt install zulu13-jdk
+> ```
+> Then, you can set the environment variable `AAC_METRICS_JAVA_PATH` to `/usr/lib/jvm/zulu13/bin/java`.

 ## Usage